Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

+Instead, we apply the proposed restraining technique \emph{post-hoc} directly on the \ac{FEC} as formulated for an ideal system (\ref{eq:proportional}).
+We do this by addressing noise individually for each of the terms $\tau_{p_1}$, $\tau_{p_2}$, $\tau_{\psi_1}$, and $\tau_{\psi_4}$, viewing each of these components as an equivalent to the control error $\Delta_m$ from eq. (\ref{eq:1d_merr}).

+The distribution of noise for relative pose measurements is defined as a 3D covariance of relative position $\mat{C}_{ij}$ and a 1D standard deviation $\sigma_{\psi ij}$ for relative orientation.
+We will first convert these values into 1D standard deviations equivalent to $\sigma_m$ from the 1D control law in (\ref{eq:position_change}) through specific projections as detailed in subsections below.
+We then then determine the corresponding setpoint (\ref{eq:level_limit}) for each term and compose the terms back to provide the control velocity based on (\ref{eq:restrained_velocity}).

-Let us next extend the overshooting definition provided for the one dimensional case in (\ref{eq:overshooting}) to generalize the higher dimensional case.
-We define overshooting as a change from the original state $\vect{p}_{ij}[k]$ to a new state $\vect{p}_{ij}[k+1]$, where its orthogonal projection onto the line connecting $\vect{p}_{ij}[k]$ and the desired state $\vect{p}_{ij}^d$ falls beyond the desired target from the perspective of the original position, \ie{} \emph{if}:
+We also have to extend the overshooting definition provided for the one dimensional case in (\ref{eq:overshooting}) to generalize to the higher dimensional case.
+We define overshooting as such a change from the original state $\vect{p}_{ij}[k]$ to a new state $\vect{p}_{ij}[k+1]$, where its orthogonal projection onto the line connecting $\vect{p}_{ij}[k]$ and the desired state $\vect{p}_{ij}^d$ falls beyond the desired target from the perspective of the original position, \ie{} \emph{if}:

 where $\langle\cdot,\cdot\rangle$ is the inner product.
-Additionally, we move the \emph{desired} relative poses of neighbors towards their associated \emph{measured} poses.
-This is reversed \wrt{} section \ref{sec:1d_restraining}, since it would be counter-intuitive in the simple 1D case presented therein.
-The \emph{desired} relative poses of each agent's neighbors are attached to the body frame of said agent, while the measured poses are located independently in the surroundings.
+Note, that for clarity of explanation in section \ref{sec:1d_restraining} the observer controls its own state towards the desired state.
+As a result, the definition of the control errors is reversed here with respect to said section.
+This is because in the situation of real \acp{UAV} the desired relative poses of neighbors are attached to the body of each agent.
+The agent can thus control these desired poses in the environment by its own body motion, while it strives to match them with measured relative poses beyond its direct control.

-In cases of bilateral observation, note that two mutually-observing agents will both follow the proposed control.
-In appendix \ref{App:C} we show in a 1D case that this behavior will transform into unilateral observation once one of the agents enters its own dead zone.
+In cases of bilateral observation, we assume that two mutually-observing agents both follow the proposed control.
+In \ref{App:C} we show in a 1D case that this behavior transforms into unilateral observation once one of the agents enters its dead zone.

-Applying the dead zone directly to the original cost function is not practical in our case, primarily due to the fact that the resulting \ac{FEC} would still depend on ground-truth states of the agents due to the geometrical interdependence of the relative position and orientation of agents.
-We apply the proposed restraining technique \emph{post-hoc} directly on the \ac{FEC} as formulated for an ideal system, as this allows us to address the effects of noise on every occurring instance of a noisy measurement. }
+In the following sections, we will be discussing the four terms $\tau_{p_1}$, $\tau_{p_2}$, $\tau_{\psi 1}$ and $\tau_{\psi 2}$ from \ac{FEC} in equation (\ref{eq:proportional}).
+We will show how each of them can be adjusted with the proposed \emph{restraining} technique to obtain a fully restrained \ac{FEC} for a team of multirotor \acp{UAV}.